kostyachum/django-secret-chat/readme.md

 ## Prototype restrictions
 Encryped user's chat lists are implemented just to show the flow, not user friendly due time resctrictions.
 Right now will be issues when user uses some other password for chat.
-Better expirience would ne to have seperated password for user's chat list.
+Better expirience would be to have seperated password for user's chat list.
 Could be decided by product owner.